johnkerl/miller/docs6/reference-main-overview.rst

     a=eks,x_sum=1.1400793586611044
     a=wye,x_sum=0.7778922255683036

-* You get to write your own expressions
+* You get to write your own expressions in Miller's programming language
 * They run a bit slower
 * They take more keystrokes
 * There's more to learn